-There are plenty of places to eat and drink on a visit to Schönbrunn Palace.
-But perhaps the most refined alternative is Café Residenz…
+You can find plenty of places to eat and drink on a visit to Schönbrunn Palace.
+But one of the more refined alternatives is Café Residenz…

 - Outside area in warmer months